Eastern Lightning: Organization

 According to sociologist Fenggang Yang, Eastern Lighting is organized hierarchically, with "inspectors" overseeing regional and subregional leaders, who in turn oversee the leaders of the local congregations.
 At the local and regional levels, leaders are elected by the members.

 Members get together weekly (but not on a fixed day of the week) in what they call "fellowship meetings," in private homes in China and in "community houses," sometimes called "churches," abroad.
 There, they pray, read and discuss the revelations of Almighty God, sing hymns, hear sermons, and sometimes present artistic performances.
-Holly Folk, an associate professor at Western Washington University, said that "a lot of their international ministry functions as an internet religion".

 Starting in 2001, the group began efforts to proselytize online by creating websites which host church scripture in various languages, links to group chats, and news about online events.
 The group is also present on social media.
+Holly Folk, an associate professor at Western Washington University, said that "a lot of their international ministry functions as an internet religion".

+Eastern Lightning's mode of expansion in China is to proselytize among independent Protestant congregations (commonly termed house churches), and many leaders among these Protestant communities have criticized Eastern Lightning and assisted the state's efforts to suppress the group.

+Itself originally an offshoot of The Shouters, Eastern Lightning has developed offshoot groups itself.